- About Us

 On bank holidays and yearly festive occasions such as Christmas Eve/Day and New Years Eve/Day our counselling service is closed.

 How do I get in touch with COAP counselling?

 1. You send the COAP counsellor a message through our contact a COAP counsellor page.
-That lets the counsellor know what you would like to talk about for the sessions.
+That lets the counsellor know what you would like to talk about for the sessions (up to 18 sessions).
 We ask that in your message to us you include your personal contact details, including your name, email, username, age, and location.

 2. The COAP counsellor will read your email fully and send a message back to you in your COAP private message inbox within 48 hours.

 3. You and the counsellor will then have the sessions.

 You may find it easier to talk online

 Addiction comes in many forms...it could be an addiction to alcohol, drugs, or a form of behaviour such as gambling, or shopping.
 We understand that it's not always easy to talk about problems of this nature, especially when dealing with a close friend or family members addiction.
 You may feel upset or embarrassed, or believe that you have something to hide.

 Many of our members find it easier to talk online about their feelings, instead of face-to-face.
 We know It's not always physically possible to get to a counselling centre, our COAP counsellor is here to support you.

 The COAP counsellor will ask for you to describe your feelings, and invite you to share your thoughts.
 If you want to ignore any of the questions, you can.
 There are no right or wrong answers, and you won't be told off or judged because of your feelings.
 Some weeks may be 'light', you may feel OK and have little to say.
 Other weeks may be 'heavy', with lots happening that you may wish to share or discuss… You decide how much to write.